Fox. Credit Natural England

 What do I do about an injured fox?

 The main cause of death for urban foxes is the motor car, but not every animal hit by a car is killed, and injuries are common.
 In London, about a third of foxes have healed fractures received from road-traffic accidents.
-If you find an injured fox, contact the local police station or RSPCA office for help.
+If you find an injured fox, contact the local police station or The National Fox Welfare Society for help.
 Otherwise, call out the local veterinary surgeon.
 Though many are reluctant to take on wildlife work, they are meant to offer a 24-hour service and not to charge for wild animal work.
-For more advice, it’s worth contacting the British Wildlife Rehabilitation Council, the wildlife branch of the RSPCA, at the RSPCA’s headquarters in Horsham.
+For more advice, it’s worth contacting The National Fox Welfare Society.

 What do I do about orphaned fox cubs?